 Belinda is also a personal development coach offering wisdom and well-being courses to individuals and small groups who wish to develop self-understanding.
 She shares insights from her work and life on her blog: www.belindaseaward.wordpress.com

-Jane Rayner worked as a journalist in business-to-business publishing for 14 years, in different positions before becoming group editor across an environmental portfolio at Emap.
+Jane Rayner was a journalist in business-to-business publishing for 14 years, in different positions before becoming Group Editor across an environmental portfolio at Emap.
 Over the years, she’s redesigned magazines, launched websites, developed numerous reports and other publications and represented magazines in the media.
 Alongside providing strategic insight in new product development, Jane has launched and developed awards and implemented conference programmes, seminars and workshops and provided marketing and PR support across the portfolio of products.

 Jane set up Lulu Consulting, a communications company specialising in sustainability issues, helping to raise awareness of environmental, social and economic issues and providing support in businesses development.